anhaeh/aio_cache/README.md

-# Aio-Cache (for asyncio projects)
+# Aio-Cache (asyncio cache)
 Package for use cache async, including retries (tenacity) and serialization.
-It is possible add more backends and serializers easily Require Python 3.10+
+It is possible add more backends and serializers easily.
+Require Python 3.10+